uvarc/rc-website/content/post/2026-jan-maintenance.md

 |mumax3 |3.10   |3.11.1 |
 {{< /table >}}

-If you have any questions about the maintenance or GPU queue improvements, please [contact our user services team](https://www.rc.virginia.edu/support/).
+If you have any questions about the maintenance, please [contact our user services team](https://www.rc.virginia.edu/support/).